 Follow the instructions below to clear browsing caches manually:

-This is how all the potential junk can be removed that might be hampering the performance and causing Google Chrome White Screen Error.
+This is how all the potential junk can be removed that might be hampering the performance and causing Google Blank Screen Error.

 In case you wish to deep clean the hidden caches & residues that might be missed during the manual cleaning.
 Hence, we recommend using a dedicated PC Cleaning Tool to comprehensively clean all your browser and other accumulated junk files.